-Here are four free or cheap services that can help you create will in around 15 minutes or less!
+Here are four free or cheap services that can help you create a last will and testament in around 15 minutes or less!

 Finding the best online will maker for your situation

-If you’re looking for the best online wills, here are some options to consider…
+If you’re looking for the best online will makers, here are some options to consider…

 - LegalZoom.com: Get an attorney’s help with online will preparation

 - Quicken WillMaker Plus: Includes living trust, health care directive and more

 - MeetFabric.com: Free will prep from a mobile-first startup

 - FreeWill.com: A clear choice if you want to leave money for charity